heptarch/heptarch.github.io/drafts/demon.md

 The little Rumpelstiltskin man sits in a green armchair, all tatters, devouring a scone.
 His eyes bulge, and beads of sweat glisten dully on his forehead.
-He continues: "Well, and that was that.
+He continues: "So, well, I had a few billion years to lick my wounds and dream up plans for escape.
 Ha!
 In this great grand stellar begoo.
+But the Veem are as thorough as they are boring.
 Ha!
 You understand?"
 They have been talking for hours.
 There is a plate of crumbs beside them; Rumpelstiltskin clicks his fingers and the crumbs assemble into a scone.
 "I am much reduced.
 The confining potential keeps the